lgaspardboulinc31/M2courseENS2024/hands-on/motif_disco.md

 For the motif analysis, you first need to extract the sequences corresponding to the peaks.
 There are several ways to do this (as usual...).
 If you work on a UCSC-supported organism, the easiest is to use **RSAT fetch-sequences**.
 Here, we will use Galaxy interface to retrieve the sequences.

-1. Open a connection to a Regulatory Sequence Analysis Tools server.
-You can choose between various website mirrors.
-  * Teaching Server  (recommended for this training) [https://rsat.france-bioinformatique.fr/teaching/](https://rsat.france-bioinformatique.fr/teaching/).

-2. Follow the tutorial on Moodle [here](https://moodle.bio.ens.psl.eu/mod/page/view.php?id=11333)
+Follow the tutorial on Moodle [here](https://moodle.bio.ens.psl.eu/mod/page/view.php?id=11333)

 ### Motif discovery with RSAT

+To perform Motif discovery, we are going to use the [RSAT tool]((https://rsat.france-bioinformatique.fr/teaching/).)
+The Teaching server is highly recommended for this tutorial.

 1. Send the sequences directly to the program [**peak-motifs**](https://rsat.france-bioinformatique.fr/teaching/peak-motifs_form.cgi) by clicking on the button peak-motifs located below the results
 3. The default peak-motifs web form only displays the essential options.
 There are only two mandatory parameters that are